srinivassaitangudu/helpers1/docs/work_tools/dev_system/all.create_a_super_repo_with_helpers.how_to_guide.md

 - If we don't need to create a new thin env you can delete the files `dev_scripts/thin_client/build.py` and `requirements.txt`

-### Create the thin environment
+### Build the thin environment

 > cp -r $SRC_DIR/{build.py,requirements.txt,setenv.sh,tmux.py} $DST_DIR

-- Create the thin environment
+- Build the thin environment
   ```
   > $DST_DIR/build.py
   ... ==> `brew cleanup` has not been run in the last 30 days, running now...